Peripheral Arterial Occlusive Disease – Allogeneic

 The aim of the trial is to examine the efficacy and safety of allogeneic ABCB5-positive mesenchymal stem cells (ABCB5+ MSCs) in patients with PAOD.
 Primary endpoints are the percentage of wound size reduction and the occurrence of adverse events.

-For this trial 76 patients will be recruited at 9 sites in Germany and Austria.
+For this trial 76 patients will be recruited at 11 sites in Germany, Austria, United Kingdom (UK) and Czech Republic.

 For the manufacturing process of the allogeneic ABCB5+ MSCs we are using a patent hold by the Brigham and Women’s Hospital, Boston/USA, and the Children’s Hospital, Boston/USA, in cooperation with our scientific partner Prof. Dr. Markus Frank.